WIN Television: 2000–2016: Nine affiliation

 WIN Television began to introduce digital television soon after it became available to metropolitan areas in January 2001.
 Under Section 38A of the Broadcasting Services Act, the network was able to introduce, in partnership with other stations, additional digital-only Network Ten affiliates.
 These included Tasmania's TDT, launched in late 2003 in partnership with Southern Cross Broadcasting, and Mildura's MDV in January 2006, with Prime Television.

 On 30 May 2007, WIN purchased NWS from Southern Cross Broadcasting for A$105 million.
 Similarly, STW Perth, owned by Sunraysia Television and affiliated with the Nine Network, was purchased on 8 June 2007 for A$163.1 million.

 Despite the station's ownership of Nine Perth, the regional WIN WA service continued to broadcast Ten News Perth, produced for and shown on rival Perth station Ten Perth, until 27 August 2007, when Ten West came into service.

 A conflict between WIN and its long-time metropolitan partner, the Nine Network, arose in mid-2007, with PBL Media, Nine's parent company, requesting 40 percent of the network's advertising revenue in return for programme supply.
 WIN's owner, WIN Corporation, rejected this offer, expecting to pay only 29% (a 3% decrease from the previous contract and in line with many of the network's competitors, such as Prime Television and Southern Cross Ten).
 The network's owner, Bruce Gordon, subsequently threatened to sever the network's affiliation after negotiations stagnated, stating that his previous position at Paramount Pictures meant he could programme the network independently.
 On 16 August 2007, WIN Television dropped key Nine Network programmes from its daytime television schedule, including Mornings with Kerri-Anne and National Nine News: Morning Edition.
 WIN also secured a new programme supply agreement for its regional South Australian station with Nine's rival Seven Network.
 Announced on 4 September 2007, the new programme schedule included a mixture of Seven and existing WIN programming, commencing on 1 October 2007.
-WIN also started producing some local Australian programmes to replace key Nine content, including Alive and Cooking and Susie, as well as the independently sourced The Ellen DeGeneres Show.
+WIN also started producing some local Australian programmes to replace key Nine content, including Alive and Cooking and Susie, and acquired the American talk show The Ellen DeGeneres Show.
 WIN also produced Fishing Australia as part of its local content output on the WIN Network.
 Two years later, WIN officially reinstated its supply of Nine content to regional South Australia with a new supplementary channel, WIN SA, relaying NWS from Adelaide.